220110-Java-React-Enterprise/Curriculum-Notes/notes/misc/data-structures-algorithms.md

 Time complexity is usually the more important concern.
 Nowadays memory is cheap and ample, and we are less concerned with space complexity.
 There is also often a direct trade-off between time and space, where more space generally means less time and vice-versa.

 ## Asymptotic Notation - Big-O, Big-Theta, Big-Omega
 Our goal is to classify complexity.
 We can't know it exactly, we can only estimate, but this isn't just a guess.
-When we analyze complexity we use mathematical concepts to not just guess, but know, the classifications.
+When we analyze complexity we use mathematical concepts to not just guess, but prove, the classifications.
 These classifications have boundaries, and we prove that we are below some boundary (Big-O), above some boundary (Big-Omega), or within some tightly bounded range (Big-Theta).
 For programmers the most important of these is Big-O, or the worst-case scenario.

 The formal definition of Big-O: f(n) = O(g(n)) => there are positive constants c and k, such that 0 ≤ f(n) ≤ cg(n) for all n ≥ k.

 What does this mean?
 This means that as n grows (n is the variable that represents the size of the input) two functions grow in complexity, f and g.
 Funciton f is the one we are measuring.
-Function g is some function who's complexity we are guaranteeing will be larger than f.
-We're saying that there is some other function, g, that is our worst-case scenario.
-Function f will always take the same amount of space or time to complete as function g.
-Variable c is an arbitrary factor that you can multiply by function f to get function g.
-Variable k is some arbitrary minimum size for n.
+Function g is some function who's complexity we are guaranteeing will be greater than or equal to f.
+We're saying that there is some other function, g, that we prove is always going to take longer or take up more space than funciton f.
+Variable c is an arbitrary factor that you can multiply by the output of fuinciton f to get the cooresponding output of function g.
+Variable k is some arbitrary minimum size for n, where after that point the predicate above holds true.

 So, saying some algorithm is O(n^2) "...is Oh of n squared" means that n squared is the upper bound.
 This is what "Big-O" notation says, that some function is the upper bound of our function.
 Function f is O(n^2)  =  "Function f is oh of n squared."